 Do I need to secure insurance before applying?

-No, you will want to register with the CANNP prior to obtaining insurance, particularly from LMI Canada so that you will be eligible for the discounted rate.
+No, you will want to register with the CANNP prior to obtaining insurance, particularly from one of our insurers so that you will be eligible for the discounted rate.

 What sorts of research avenues are available to me?

 At no additional cost, professional members have access to a Research Library that highlights websites, journals, stats and apps found to be helpful to nutritionists and complementary practitioners.
 Much of the focus we provide centers on business development such as our newsletter articles, Power Hours and Tag the Expert podcasts.
 As well we have secured favourable rates for several research avenues.

 What is CANNP planning to do about getting insurance companies to cover our services?

 Presently we have several of the larger insurance companies covering our services, if the client/employer chose specifically to have nutritional counseling included in the policy.
 These include Manulife, iA Financial Group, Equitable Life Insurance, Claimsecure, Greenshield Canada and Blue Cross Alberta, with more surely to follow.
 We only publicize those from who we have specific confirmation of coverage for NNCPs.
 Few other insurance companies cover the services of holistic nutritionists in Canada unless under their umbrella health policy though we do hear from companies all the time checking on valid membership.
 Please know that this is true regardless of your professional designation.
 That said, we are actively working to better educate both the public and insurance companies about the benefits of what we do with the intent to get more support.

 At the same time, we urge professionals to not count on insurance but instead to be build a business that is valuable to clients.
 Individuals will pay for such services making insurance coverage simply a bonus.